cdixson-ds/cdixson-ds/README.md

 ### Hello 👋👩‍💻

 Hi, I'm Crystal!
 I am passionate about utilizing the tools I have learned to tell stories with data.
-I have a degree in Applied Linguistics and I have completed the Data Science at Lambda School.
+I have a degree in Applied Linguistics and I have completed the Data Science program at Lambda School.
 I have experience with Python, SQL, Statistics, Machine Learning, Data Visualizations and Natural Language Processing.

 You can find me online 🌎:
 - [LinkedIn](https://www.linkedin.com/in/crystaldixson/)💻